-Chicle Gum History
+Chicle Gum - History and Characteristics

 The history of chewing gum reaches all the way to the prehistoric Neolithic period where our ancestors used various resins or birch bar tars to chew for